open-power/skiboot/doc/xive.rst

                                uint64_t *report_cl_pair,
 			       uint32_t *chip_id);

-This call returns information about an allocated VP:
+This call returns information about a VP:

-* flags  :
+* flags:

   - OPAL_XIVE_VP_ENABLED

     This must be set for the VP to be usable and cleared before freeing it

-* cam_value : This is the value to program into the thread management area to dispatch that VP (ie, an encoding of the block + index).
+* cam_value: This is the value to program into the thread management area to dispatch that VP (ie, an encoding of the block + index).

-* report_cl_pair:  This is the real address of the reporting cache line pair for that VP (defaults to 0)
+* report_cl_pair:  This is the real address of the reporting cache line pair for that VP (defaults to 0, ie disabled)

-* chip_id : The chip that VCPU was allocated on
+* chip_id: The chip that VCPU was allocated on

 OPAL_XIVE_SET_VP_INFO
 ^^^^^^^^^^^^^^^^^^^^^